Bhavesh38/V-Book-Project/Readme.md

-### Extra Features (that will make this project more successful)
+### Extra Features
+(that will make this project more successful)

-#### First of all,It’s an all in one platform both for teachers and students
+First of all,It’s an all in one platform both for teachers and students

-1.features for students
+### 1. Features for Students
 - Students can add the short clips of the topics in the class notes that they need to revise again
 - Students can make voice notes ,so that by listening they can get the concept easily.

-2.features for teachers
+### 2. Features for Teachers
 - They do not need to create ppts or learning materials,it will be provided by V Book Web app itself.

 ### Technologies Used